-Monte Albán is one of the most culturally rich ancient Mayan ruins in Mexico, and it doubles as a fortification.
+Monte Albán is one of the most culturally rich ruins of the Zapotec civilization, and it doubles as a fortification.
 It includes palaces, temples, a ball court, and an observatory.
 Because it sits 400 meters above the valley floor, you’ll also get stunning 360-degree views of the city, mountains, and valleys.

 While its origins are uncertain, many consider Teotihuacan to be some of the greatest Aztec ruins in Mexico.
 The sprawling site is best known for its two huge pyramids – the Pirámide del Sol (Pyramid of the Sun) and the Pirámide de la Luna (Pyramid of the Moon).